lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Depositor Bot

 The on-chain [min-first allocation strategy](https://docs.lido.fi/contracts/staking-router/#allocation-algorithm) defines how stake is distributed across modules.
-The depositor bot can not deposit more stake into any module than allowed by the allocation strategy.
+The depositor bot cannot deposit more stake into any module than is allowed by the allocation strategy.

 Within the allocation constraint: